 These engagements have enabled me to link up with some of the greatest minds seeking to maintain normality in childbirth.
 I’ve spoken at conferences with many of my heroes and heroines of the birth world.

 The photo below is when I spoke at The Women’s Rights in Childbirth Conference in Norway with Ina May Gaskin (left) and Dr Sarah Wickham (right) If you are planning a positive birth experience, I highly recommend you follow them too.

 Trainer For KG Hypnobirthing

 I am on the training team for Katharine Graves’ KG Hypnobirthing programme.
-And so I will be not only training women and their partners how to use KG Hypnobirthing to make their baby’s births easier and more comfortable, but going into hospitals and universities to teach midwives, obstetricians, doulas, other birth workers and Hypnobirthing mums to teach hypnobirthing!
+And so I not only train women and their partners how to use KG Hypnobirthing to make their baby’s births easier and more comfortable, but I train midwives, obstetricians, doulas, other birth workers and Hypnobirthing mums to teach hypnobirthing in hospitals and universities!

 Getting Your Birth Partner Involved

 I’m absolutely passionate about teaching birth partners how to be brilliant birth partners!
 Birth partners are usually dad, though not always.

 You’re in this together and I want to start you off on your parenting journey on the right path, feeling empowered having had a really positive birth experience where you’re in control of what happens to you.